 Make Peanut Butter Filling

-- Fold whipped coconut cream into peanut butter mixture.
-Pour onto graham crust and spread evenly.
-Top with chocolate chips and roasted peanuts.
+- Pour onto graham crust and spread evenly.
+Top with roasted peanuts and drizzle with melted chocolate (if using).
 Chill in refrigerator for at least 1 hour.
+Serve chilled.

 Notes